 Use Touch ID for Apple Pay

-Manage fingerprints and settings
+Manage your settings

-- Tap a print to rename or delete it.
+- Tap a fingerprint to rename it.

 - Swipe to delete a fingerprint.